19th Century Prisons: User Guide

 - Description: A description of the piece or file, such as ‘Governors’ Journals’, or ‘Prison Register’.

-The archival material in Prison History can also be accessed via ‘Prison Records’ which essentially works on the concept of browsing.
-Prison Records provides a list of every document, file or collection in the Prison History Database.
+The archival material in the 19th Century Prisons database can also be accessed via ‘Prison Records’ which essentially works on the concept of browsing.
+Prison Records provides a list of every document, file or collection in the 19th Century Prisons Database.
 This list can be narrowed by ‘Category’ – the same headings used to organise the records in the prison profiles.
 Thus it is possible to create, for example, a list of all records that relate to the daily business or staff of prisons in 19th century England.

 It is also possible to search for terms in the ‘Description’ field of each record.
 In this way, it is possible to find, for example, all the surviving prison chaplains’ journals from the 19th century, or to look for specific types of record keeping such as registers or description books.

 Headings in the table provide the key information on each record (catalogue ref, archives, dates, etc).
 It is possible to use the heading ‘Archive’ to sort the material in the list by the repository in which it appears.
 This also allows the possibility of generating a list of all archival material relating to prisons that exists at a particular archive.

 Clicking on a Prison name in the left-hand column will direct you to the entry on that prison in the database (see Individual Prisons above), and from that page it is possible to see all the records associated with a specific institution.